Santa Maria sopra Minerva: Interior

 Among several important works of art in the church are Michelangelo's statue Cristo della Minerva (1521) and the late 15th-century (1488–93) cycle of frescos in the Carafa Chapel by Filippino Lippi.
-The basilica also houses many funerary monuments including the tombs of Doctor of the Church Saint Catherine of Siena (1347-1380), who was a member of the Third Order of Saint Dominic; the Dominican friar Blessed John of Fiesole (Fra Giovanni da Fiesole, born Guido di Piero) better known as Fra Angelico (c.
-1395–1455); and ornate monuments to the Medici Popes: Leo X (born Giovanni de Medici, c.
+The basilica also houses many funerary monuments including the tombs of Doctor of the Church Saint Catherine of Siena (1347-1380), who was a member of the Third Order of Saint Dominic; the Dominican friar Blessed Fra Angelico (c.
+1395–1455); and ornate monuments to the Medici popes: Leo X (born Giovanni de Medici, c.
 1475–1521) and Clement VII (born Giulio de Medici, c.
 1478–1534), designed by Baccio Bandinelli.

 Carafa Chapel

-The Carafa Chapel, with late 15th-century frescoes (1488–1493) by Filippino Lippi, was commissioned by Cardinal Oliviero Carafa in honour of Saint Thomas Aquinas.
-There are two Marian scenes, the Annunciation and the Assumption; over the altar is his St Thomas presenting Cardinal Carafa to the Blessed Virgin, and on the right-hand wall his Glory of St Thomas.
+The Carafa Chapel is the second chapel in the right transept.
 It was inaugurated in 1493, and is also known as the Chapel of St Thomas Aquinas.
+It contains late 15th-century frescoes (1488–1493) by Filippino Lippi.
+The decoration was commissioned by Cardinal Oliviero Carafa.
+At the main altar are two Marian scenes.
+In the center is both an Annunciation and St Thomas Aquinas (who was a Dominican priest) presenting Cardinal Carafa to the Blessed Virgin.
+Atop is an Assumption of Mary with the apostles in the flanks observing in amazement.
+At right-hand wall, the fresco depicts the Glory of St Thomas.
+The left wall depicts events highlighting the scholasticism and miracles of St Thomas.
 The relics of St Thomas Aquinas were kept in this chapel until 1511, when they were moved to Naples.
 Designed by Pirro Ligorio in 1559, the tomb of Gian Pietro Carafa, who became Pope Paul IV in 1555, is also in the chapel.

 Cappella Capranica

-The chapel is also known as the Chapel of the Rosary.
+The chapel, located near the choir, is also known as the Chapel of the Rosary.
 The stucco ceiling was made in 1573 by Marcello Venusti.
-The chapel contains the tomb of Cardinal Domenico Capranica by Andrea Bregno.
+The chapel contains the tomb (circa 1470) of Cardinal Domenico Capranica by Andrea Bregno.